Praqma/helmsman/docs/desired_state_specification.md

 Optional : No.

-Synopsis: defines the namespaces to be used/created in your k8s cluster.
+Synopsis: defines the namespaces to be used/created in your k8s cluster and wether they are protected or not.
 You can add as many namespaces as you like.
-If a namespaces does not already exist, Helmsman will be created.
+If a namespaces does not already exist, Helmsman will create it.

 Options:
-- you can define any key/value pairs.
+- protected : defines if a namespace is protected (true or false).
+Default false.

+> For the defintion of what a protected namespace means, check the [protection guide](how_to/protect_namespaces_and_releases.md)

 Example:

 ```
 [namespaces]
+[namespaces.staging]
+[namespaces.dev]
-staging = "staging"
+protected = false
+[namespaces.production]
-production = "default"
+protected = true
 ```

 ## Helm Repos